An algorithm to evaluate the spectral expansion: Introduction

 Given any two sets $S,T$ of vertices of $X$, let $E(S,T)$ denote the set of all edges with one vertex in $S$ and the other vertex in $T$.
-The expander mixing lemma \cite{Expander-Mix1988} implies that $|E(S,T)|$ will be closer to the expected number $\frac{(q+1)|S| |T|}{n}$ for all sets $S,T$ of vertices of $X$, provided that $\Delta(X)$ is as large as possible.
 The {\it edge expansion} of $X$ is given by